UnitVectorY-Labs/firestoreproto2json/README.md

 ## Purpose

 This library takes the Protocol Buffer sent from Firestore for a document and converts it to a JSON Object.
-Firestore stores the underlying documents as protocol buffers.
-While this is incredibly useful, when you have an event attached to Firestore to receive such as a Cloud Function that processes a change to the document.
+Firestore stores the underlying documents as Protocol Buffers and therefore that is what is sent to a Cloud Function when subscribed.
+While this is useful, when you have an event attached to Firestore to receive such as a Cloud Function that processes a change to the document.

-This library takes the protocol buffer and converts it to a JSON Object using a set of assumptions that may or may not match how normal interactions with the document using the API.
+This library takes the Protocol Buffer and converts it to a JSON Object using a set of assumptions that may or may not match how normal interactions with the document using the API.
+However, this conversion to JSON may

 ## Getting Started

-This library is available in the Maven Central Repository:
+This library requires Java 17 and is available in the Maven Central Repository:

 ```
 <dependency>